PropStrut/PropStrut/README.md

 This is where I can write a profile.

-I'm wondering how this is different than the GitHub Profile in the sidebar.
+I'm busy with other stuff for now.